wkumari/draft-wkumari-dnsop-alt-tld/README.md

    This document assumes familiarity with DNS terms and concepts.
    Please see [RFC1034] for background and concepts.

-   o  DNS context: The namespace administered by ICANN.
-This is the
+   o  DNS context: The namespace anchored at the globally-unique DNS
-      namespace / context that "normal" DNS uses.
+      root.
+This is the namespace / context that "normal" DNS uses.

    o  non-DNS context: Any other / alternate namespace.

-Kumari & Sullivan         Expires July 3, 2015                  [Page 2]
+Kumari & Sullivan         Expires July 4, 2015                  [Page 2]

 Internet-Draft               Reserve ALT TLD               December 2014

+   o  pseudo-TLD: A label that appears in a fully-qualified domain name
+      in the position of a TLD, but which is not registered in the global DNS.

+   o  TLD: The last visible label in either a fully-qualified domain
+      name or a name that is qualified relative to the root.
+See the discussion in Section 2.

 2. Background